mookkiah/mahendran/_posts/2021-09-26-how-to-be-a-great-mentee.markdown

 Here are my learning on how to be a great mentee while working with formal mentor so you can give them the same happiness our teachers had.

 ### Ground rules for working with formal mentor:
-Have these ground rules and follow them as much as you can.
+To get most out of your mentors time and to become a better mentee, have these ground rules and follow them as much as you can.

 I will ...
 - be prepared for my meetings